JiayiJennie/GeneDetector/README.md

 ## Expected output
+A CSV file with the related gene symbol.
+There are other information in this csv file, including: paper title, url, abstract content, gene name, pmid, doi, keyword(disease name)

 ## Changes
+The main strategy to get the related gene name is use **regular expression** to match the gene symbol.
+I didn't use text mining strategies to get the gene name due to my limit knowledge background.
+But I do spend time to get to know more about the knowledge of text mining.
+I found that Named-entity recognition(NER) would be a good strategy for the next step of this project.

 ## Acknowledge
 Thanks for **Robin L.** having good discussions about the tips of web scrap!\